Cultural Differences When Employing Dutch Staff

 Meeting etiquette is often underestimated when first meeting a foreigner.
 The Dutch might go about this differently then what might seem ‘normal’ to you.
 Here’s a shortlist of Dutch business etiquette:

-They will give you a firm handshake,
+They will give you a firm handshake.

-and will probably look you deeply in the eye.
+They will probably look you deeply in the eye.

 They’ll introduce themselves shortly and hand out business cards if available.